microsoft/Windows-appsample-customers-orders-database/README.md

   category: ControlsLayoutAndText Data IdentitySecurityAndEncryption Navigation NetworkingAndWebServices -->

-# UWP Customers Orders Database sample
+# Customers Orders Database sample

-Customers Orders Database is a Universal Windows Platform (UWP) app sample that demonstrates common enterprise scenarios such as creating and maintaining customer accounts, orders, and products.
+A mini-app sample that shows common enterprise scenarios such as creating and maintaining customer accounts, orders, and products.
+This sample runs on the Universal Windows Platform (UWP).

 The app showcases features useful to enterprise developers, like user authentication, UI controls, and cloud database integration.